nsriram/lambda-the-terraform-way/docs/06-packaging-lambda-with-dependencies.md

 Destroy complete!
 Resources: 3 destroyed.
 ```

-🏁 **Congrats !** You deployed your first Lambda with dependencies using Terraform and invoked it successfully. 🏁
+🏁 **Congrats !** You deployed your 'first Lambda with dependencies' using Terraform and invoked it successfully. 🏁

 **Next**: [Lambda Layers](07-lambda-layers.md)